Analyzing Bergio International (OTCMKTS:BRGO) and Brilliant Earth Group (NASDAQ:BRLT)

 |3.00

-This table compares Bergio International and Brilliant Earth Group’s revenue, earnings per share (EPS) and valuation.
+This table compares Bergio International and Brilliant Earth Group’s top-line revenue, earnings per share and valuation.

 |Gross Revenue